marckean/marcseparation/_docs/31-living_comparisons.md

     src="https://www.youtube.com/embed/B61ABb9LGg0?playlist=B61ABb9LGg0&loop=1&Version=3&autoplay=1&mute=1&showinfo=1&rel=0">
 </iframe>

+This video was from before Alex and I separated.
 I take pride on keeping places clean to a good standard.
 As it was my job to mostly keep the outside of the home clean e.g. the lawn, I extended this and even looked after my next door neighbours lawn while they were away.
 The following video will show you the before, mid-point and after view of the lawn after I did the edges and mowed the lawn for him (John).

 <iframe width="420" height="315"
     src="https://www.youtube.com/embed/fEc_OpXdne8?playlist=fEc_OpXdne8&loop=1&Version=3&autoplay=1&mute=1&showinfo=1&rel=0">